-Another option is to for commercial or government entities, which have received authorization to export conventional arms, to report to the competent authority on the use of export authorizations - i.e. to report on items delivered.
-The entity could be required to report on a regular basis (i.e. annually, quarterly, or monthly) or in a designated period after items have been delivered.
+Another option is for commercial or government entities, which have received authorization to export conventional arms, to report to the competent authority on the use of export authorizations - i.e. to report on items delivered.

-A third option is the receipt of a delivery verification certificate (DVC) or comparable document provided by the customs authorities or competent authority in the importing state, which is provided to the commercial or government entity involved in the transfer, and subsequently provided to the competent authority responsible for the export control system.
+Where applicable, a third option is the receipt of a delivery verification certificate (DVC) or comparable document provided by the customs authorities or competent authority in the importing state, which is provided to the commercial or government entity involved in the transfer, and subsequently provided to the competent authority responsible for the export control system.
+In some instances, this option would only apply if receipt of DVC were to be a condition of the export authorisation, and if the recipient complies with the condition.